4 Reasons To Standardize Your Enterprise Office Kitchen Program

-Using office snacks to coax employees back?
-For distributed workplaces, that can quickly become a headache.
-Without the right service provider and technology, you’ll be fielding emails from multiple vendors, attempting to rein in out-of-control spending across locations, and dealing with complaints from employees when their favorite products are out of stock yet again.
+Using your office kitchen to coax employees back into the office?
+For global or national companies, that can quickly become a headache.
+Without the right corporate food delivery provider and technology, you’ll be fielding emails from multiple vendors, attempting to rein in out-of-control spending across locations, and dealing with complaints from employees when their favorite products are out of stock yet again.

-The logistical and financial chaos of running a multi-location workplace food & beverage program can leave a bad taste in anyone’s mouth.
+The logistical and financial chaos of running a multi-location office snack program can leave a bad taste in anyone’s mouth.
 And for a long time, inefficient systems have been considered the norm.
 But it doesn’t have to be that way.

 If you’re reading this, there’s a good chance you’ve bitten off more than you can chew.
 Or, you want to unify your office kitchen and pantry operations but are stuck on where to start.
 In this article, we’ll offer up advice for streamlining your F&B program to create a sweet and seamless experience—no matter which office you snack in.